axibase/atsd/rule-engine/functions-sql.md

 ## Overview

-Returns the results of a user-defined SQL query.
+These functions return the results of a user-defined SQL query.

 ## Reference